Ebony 0426 617400 Mon - Sun 9.00am - 10.00pm

 You will pay the cost of your charter in advance; this will include any additional charges such as dining and decorations.
 Before you board however you will typically need to authorise your credit card for a bond payment.
 The bond covers the owner in case of any damage, and providing the boat is left as it was found.
 You will have this money returned to you after departure.

 The period for monetary returns will be specified in your contract's terms and conditions.
 The credit card you authorise for the bond payment can also be used for any additional charges you accrue onboard.
 For example, if you decide to expand your charter or purchase extra food and drink packages for your party.

 Nothing to you.
 Boat hire agencies and yacht brokers don't charge you a thing for finding you a charter.
 They end up saving you money.
 Yacht brokers build relationships with boat owners to bring you exclusive charter deals.
 They negotiate with them to try and reduce your yacht charter costs.
 So will often be able to find you better rates than if you were to approach the boat owners directly themselves.

 Boat charter agencies do receive funds for helping you find a boat to hire.
 They collect them directly from the boat owner.
 They receive a proportion of the fee from the charter.
 You pay your charter fee as standard, and the agency will distribute the price to the owner per their arrangement.

-Boat charter companies can save you time and money, and if you’re new or unfamiliar with the area, their knowledge goes a long way.
-Using a charter company also provides peace of mind.
-If you’re planning an occasion or taking multiple guests onboard with you, they will make sure everything goes as smoothly as possible to make sure your charter is a success.
+Boat charter companies can save you time and money, and if you're new or unfamiliar with the area.
+Their knowledge goes a long way.
+So, using a charter company also provides peace of mind.
+If you're planning an occasion or taking multiple guests onboard with you, they will make sure everything goes as smoothly as possible to make sure your charter is a success.